 Remote Desktop

 Action1 allows you to connect to remote endpoints and manage them directly from the web browser.
-You can enable a remote desktop session to assist co-workers or configure unattended access for endpoints without an active user session.
+You can enable a remote desktop session to assist users or configure unattended access for endpoints without an active user session.

 Remote Desktop Connectivity